Avoid the Headaches

 How to Avoid the Headaches

-These headaches can be avoided if you apply some thought to what you may do or say, should a relative ask you for money.
+These headaches can be avoided if you get started some thought to what you may do or say, should a relative ask you for money.
 One solution is to simply say the dreaded word NO, and be done with it.
 This will strain your relationships, but without the bonus of a headache.
 Of course, if you feel that your relative really needs the money, make sure that you have some proof in your hands that the money was indeed a loan.
 This will give you an opportunity to get your money back, should you ever end up in court over this.
 Most people feel that documentation isn’t necessary when lending money to a relative, but things would be a lot easier if you documented every financial transaction you conducted, especially if money changes hands.

 Don’t Loan if You Can’t Afford It!